P-Sto01/random-bash/README.md

 A simple one-liner that simulates logging in.
 It actually saves your username and password in a file called `saved`.
 The password is actually encrypted on the spot, so it's "safe".
 It's also POSIX compliant so it SHOULD work in all shells (Don't quote me on that).
 Press `r` to select `register`.
 ## 5. Numbers:
 A Fibonacci number generator in a one-liner.
 It looks super satisfying too!
+## 6. Preset text
+It's the simpliest one-liner so far, it has an "input" that when typing always displays the preset `msg` variable.
+May be funny if you have stupid friends.
 ## More coming later (Probably)
 I'll try uploading something soon.
 ## How to use: